 Acolytes grow spiritually in the church by actively assisting in the worship of God during the Sunday services and at other special services.
 Acolytes perform a variety of duties, including carrying the cross in procession (crucifer), carrying the torches (torch bearer) and carrying banners on occasion (banner bearer).
 They also assist the celebrant in preparing the altar for the Eucharist (server/clergy crucifer).
-All youth from middle school through high school age are encouraged to serve as acolytes.
-Acolytes are trained by the master of ceremonies and serve about once every four or five weeks.
+All youth from middle school through high school are encouraged to serve as acolytes.
+Acolytes are trained by the Acolyte mentor and serve about once every four or five weeks.
 For more information contact Barton Lynch.

-Each week the beautiful flowers at the altar are given in memory of departed family members or in honor of friends or family members.
+Each week, the beautiful flowers at the altar are given in memory of departed family members or in honor of friends or family members.
 Many choose to give flowers in recognition or thanksgiving for some special occasion in their life.
 The flowers can be given for $125.
 After Sunday morning, the bouquets are moved to the chapel for our daily services throughout the week or re-arranged for people on the pastoral care list.
 To give flowers, please contact Anna Rojas.